 A native of Plainville, Connecticut, Maitz showed an early interest in drawing and received initial art training from the Famous Artist’s Correspondence School at age 13 and later attended the Paier School of Art graduating with honors.
 The school offered a fifth year study program where Maitz honed his portfolio and took additional classes.
 The student work Maitz produced at the Paier School hung at the Society of Illustrators Student Exhibition which was later reproduced by New York City publishing houses as book jackets and magazine covers.
 This led to more than 200 commissions from numerous book publishers, and a list of the most prestigious art awards in the industry.

 Don’s works have been a favorite installment in public exhibitions including; the South Florida Museum, Bradenton, FL; the North Carolina Museum of History, Raleigh, NC; the Maritime Museum, Newport News, VA; the Door County Maritime and Lighthouse Museum in Sturgeon Bay, WI; the Oshkosh Public Museum, Oshkosh, WI; the San Diego Maritime Museum, CA (aboard the museum bark, STAR OF INDIA); the Orlando History Museum, Orlando, FL, the Biggs Museum f American Art, Dover, DE; the Washington County Museum of Fine Arts, MD and currently the Naval & Military Park Museum, Buffalo, NY; The Maritime Gallery at Mystic Seaport,where he won an Award of Excellence in the 2006 International Marine Art Exhibition.
-Maitz is a signature member of ASMA.
+Maitz is a signature member of the American Society of Marine Artists, ASMA.

 Odyssey Marine Explorations’ presentation, “Shipwrecks, Pirates, and Treasure Exhibition,” with 10 Maitz images has been hosted at Museum of Science and Industry (MOSI) Tampa, Fl; the Science Museum, Detroit, MI; The Science Museum of Oklahoma; and North Carolina’s Discovery Place.
 Ripley’s Believe It or Not Aquarium of the Smokey’s in Gatlin, Tennessee incorporated his art in their “Predators of the Sea” exhibit.
 A one-man show of 50 original works went on public display at the Key West Museum of Art & History and traveled on to the Florida International Museum in St. Petersburg, FL.